 Laguna Bacalar.
 The guidebook says it’s nice and chill, but it was that photo the person whom we hitched with showed us!
 It looked like a tiny bit of paradise during an amazing sunrise.
 So we were sure that we’d do anything to put this place on our itinerary.

-And here we are, in the town of Bacalar, in a charming room with a palm frond roof in a campsite facing the lovely lagoon.
+And here we are, in the town of Bacalar, well, Pueblo Magico de Bacalar, in a charming room with a palm frond roof in a campsite facing the lovely lagoon.
 Ever since we arrived we are indulged in harmony, cool views and simple happiness.

 Laguna Bacalar has sweet water but it also used to have some pirates crossing in from the bay.
 Canal de los pirates comes to prove that – nowadays you can find a ship-bar which is closed to prevent polluting the lagoon.
-It is built in the shape of a ship which you can jump from.
+It is built in the shape of a ship from which you can jump.

 There are also other cleaner ways to move around the lagoon.
 By boat, kayak, catamaran (as we did) and swimming.
 The lagoon is about 46 kilometers long and 2.5 km wide so you have a lot to explore.
 Nearby the coast it is super shallow so you can walk and hang out for unlimited time.